 One of the big challenges for cyclists is dealing with (or avoiding) the large multi lane congested roads that seem to infest many areas of Florida.
 Trying to use the ‘vehicular cycling‘ technique to turn through an intersection involving these types of roads would not be for the faint of heart.
 Motorists would not expect to see, nor be on the look out for cyclists in such circumstances.

 Despite these idiosyncracies and challenges, Florida isn’t all that bad a place for cycling.
-A big plus is that you don’t have to worry about any ice or snow.
+For one thing, you don’t have to worry about any ice or snow.
 If you don’t like hills, most of Florida is flat, as in very flat.
-With a little planning, you can also find large areas where cycling is not only practical, but also a relaxing and enjoyable activity.
-The Legacy Trail and Venetian Waterway Trail are good examples of this.
-Moreover, there are a various sectors where it is possible to map out extended cycling routes on roads that make use of paved shoulders or bike lanes, and that minimize contact with the busy multi lane thoroughfares.
+More importantly, it’s possible to find large areas where cycling is not only practical, but also a relaxing and enjoyable activity.
+In these areas, you can map out extended cycling routes on roads that often have paved shoulders or bike lanes, and that minimize contact with the busy multi lane thoroughfares.
 Confirmation of this can be found in the fact that the Sarasota area has numerous large and well stocked bike shops and several bicycle clubs.
 It is quite common to see group rides as well as solo cyclists on many of the local roads and pathways.

 The Sarasota Manatee Bicycle Club is one of the area’s well established clubs.
 It’s worth mentioning because non-members who sign the necessary waiver are allowed to join many of their rides (as of 2017).
 The club offers rides everyday of the week in a variety of speed ranges.
 The starting points for some of these rides are within cycling distance of Siesta Key.
 Just remember that when a ride is advertised as having an average speed of 25 mph, that’s really 40 km/h.